stac-extensions/sar/README.md

 For dual polarized radars and alternating polarization, add the corresponding polarizations to the array.
 For instance, for `HH+HV`, add both `HH` and `HV`.

+> \[!IMPORTANT]
+>
-**Important:** In the `properties` of a STAC Item `sar:polarizations` must be a set with unique elements.
+> In the `properties` of a STAC Item `sar:polarizations` must be a set with unique elements.
-In assets `sar:polarizations` can contain duplicate elements and, if possible, the polarizations must appear in the same order as in the file.
+> In assets `sar:polarizations` can contain duplicate elements and, if possible, the polarizations must appear in the same order as in the file.

 #### sar:beam_ids